Employer Guide & Glossary

 contribution for self-only coverage in the employer’s lowest cost plan does not exceed a specified percentage of the employee’s household income (even if the employee is enrolled in family coverage).

-• NOTE: TY23 & 24 AFFORDABILITY.
-The affordability percentage was set at 9.12% of household income for TY23 and has been lowered to 8.39% for TY24 [or $101.94 a month when using the FPL SAFE HARBOR].
+• NOTE: TY26 AFFORDABILITY affordability has been set at 9.96% of household income for TY26 [up from 9.02% for TY25] or $129.90 a month when using the FPL SAFE HARBOR].

-Because employers do not know their employees’ household incomes, the ACA permits employers to determine affordability using certain SAFE HARBOR methods a proxy for household income.
+Because employers do not know their employees’ household incomes, the ACA permits employers to determine affordability using certain SAFE HARBOR methods as a proxy for household income.

 See AFFORDABILITY SAFE HARBORS.

-If you have questions regarding the ACA EMPLOYER MANDATE or about any aspect of ACA reporting & compliance, please contact BENEFITSCAPE , the leading ACA specialist.
+If you have questions regarding the ACA EMPLOYER MANDATE or about any aspect of ACA reporting & compliance, please contact BENEFITSCAPE, the leading ACA specialist.